 There are many ways to visit the Accademia Gallery, and ItalyXP offers several eXPeriences that include this incredible museum in the itinerary:

 If you want to enjoy a full immersion in art you might want to check our Tour of the Accademia Gallery and the Uffizi Gallery, which combines the two greatest museums of Florence in one unique excursion.

 Would you like biking through the streets of Florence?
 Why not taking a stop in the Accademia Gallery to meet the David by Michelangelo?
-Our Tour by bike with visit to the Accademia Gallery you can do it!
+Then, book our tour by bike with visit to the Accademia Gallery!

 Furthermore, if you'd like to enjoy a panoramic tour of Florence, visiting some of hidden, lesser-known corners of Florence, with the final stop at the Accademia Gallery, don't miss our comfortable Tour by Minivan to discover Florence and the Accademia Gallery!